apmadhani/HECActivation/README.md

 ##Mock Server Information

-This app will communicate with the merchant server, which will communicate with the PayPal servers to get express checkout links and send them to the users by email/SMS.
+This app will communicate with the merchant server, which will communicate with the PayPal servers to get express checkout links.
 Currently, paypal.com/activate has not been set up, so the mock merchant server will need to set up its own activation page; this activation page should receive the activation code, and, if its valid, redirect to the PayPal express checkout flow.
 The merchant server must have the following endpoints:

 | Endpoint                              | Description                                           |
 | ------------------------------------- | ----------------------------------------------------- |